Statue of Kobe and Gianna Bryant: History

 The memorial is located near the Los Angeles Kings Monument.

 The date of the unveiling, 8/2/24, holds numerological significance as it represents Kobe's two NBA numbers (8 and 24) and Gigi's number 2, which she wore on the basketball court (Gigi was a nickname of Gianna).
 The statue captures a moment of affection between Kobe and Gigi, inspired by their interactions while sitting courtside at various NBA games in 2019.

 Future plans

 The statue of Kobe and Gianna Bryant is the second of three planned memorials outside the Crypto.com Arena, being unveiled 5 months and 24 days after the Statue of Kobe Bryant.
-The third statue, which will depict Kobe in his No. 24 jersey, is expected to be unveiled during the upcoming NBA season.
-These statues serve as a lasting tribute to Kobe Bryant's illustrious career and his enduring impact on the sport of basketball.